 A trick is to buy one or two similar 21700s and mark them “new” with a Sharpe (or label them A, B, C, etc).
 Then use them and compare their voltage and discharge rates with the questionable 21700s.

 Basically you are comparing good vs unknown this way.

 You can also gauge temperature this way.
-Charge both the new and unknown one to see how hot the new one is compared to the one you are unsure of.
+Charge both the new and unknown one to see how hot the new one compares to the older one you are unsure of.

-A battery might say protected mode 3.7v 21700 5100 mAh low self discharge.
+A battery might advertise: protected mode 3.7v 21700 5100 mAh low self discharge.
 What does that all mean?

 - “5100 mAh” measures the amp hours the battery can provide.
 A higher number is better.
-The highest realistically available on an 21700 today is about 5100 mAh, anything higher than that is probably marketing hype.
+The highest realistically available on an 21700 today is about 5100 mAh, anything higher than that is probably marketing hype or an outright scam.